APT Special Requirements

 Background Limited SR

 The Background Limited SR is called out here due to its potential importance, and also because it was defined late in the JWST APT development process.
 If you have used the ETC to assess the sensitivity of your proposed observations to the time-variable infrared background levels and made the decision to limit the scheduling windows based on this assessment, the Background Limited SR may be selected in APT.
 By default, selecting this SR means that the observation will be scheduled only at a time where the expected background levels are within 10% of the minimum background expected at that position on the celestial sphere.

 The extent to which this SR will restrict the schedulability can be assessed using the JWST Backgrounds Tool (JBT).
 If the default of the "within 10%" is overly restrictive for your use case, the Background Limited SR provides a small selection of less-restrictive options to choose from (e.g., within 20%, 40%, and 80% of the lowest background level).

 * Bold italics style indicates words that are also parameters or buttons in software tools (like the APT and ETC).
 Similarly, a bold style represents menu items and panels.

 Accessing special requirements in APT

 Each observation template in APT has a tab labeled Special Requirements.
-Upon clicking on this tab, two boxes appear in the GUI, one for Implicit Requirements and one for Explicit Requirements.
+Upon clicking on this tab, two boxes appear in the GUI, one for Implicit Requirements and one for user-specified (or explicit) Special Requirements.